clearwaterstream/LocalizedString/README.md

 Useful for short strings.
 If strings are getting longer -- consider switching to time-tested technique of using resource files.

-## Here's how it's easy to define and use a LocalizedString:
+## Here's how easy it is to define and use a LocalizedString:

 ```csharp
 var sampleString = new LocalizedString("chicken")